Samoa Arrests Anti-Vaccination Activist As Measles Death Toll Rises

 Response to Tamasese's arrest has ranged from support from people who call him a hero to derision from critics who accuse him of worsening a deadly crisis.

 "In jail for somthing he said?
-Do you all not see somthing wrong with this?" one Facebool user said.
+Do you all not see somthing wrong with this?" one Facebook user said.
 Another called for significant penalties: "Spreading antivaxx propaganda and lies which endangers children in the middle of an epidemic.
 He should be locked up for good."

 Samoa's Attorney General told Stuff that authorities were responding to the following statement Tamasese allegedly made about the government's vaccination campaign: "I'll be here to mop up your mess.
 Enjoy your killing spree."